RE-Decoded

 Small improvements that I like about Blackbaud Enterprise CRM

 Blackbaud Enterprise CRM (eCRM or BBEC as it seems to be called interchangeably) is enormous.
 It is a big change to The Raiser’s Edge but then that is not surprising as it is not actually the replacement for The Raiser’s Edge 7.
 It is an application way beyond RE 7.
 Nevertheless you cannot help comparing the two as long as there is no RE8 to compare to.
 As a software developer it is a whole new paradigm.
 Of course even if you know how to develop software customisations for BBEC you still need to know how the program works from a user perspective.
 That is why I am not only learning a new development environment but I am learning a whole new program.
 Some of the concepts are very similar, some are different.
 As I learn I have come across some quite small changes that, for whatever reason, fill me with a “wow that’s great” feeling.
 These are not earth shattering improvements but just things that I am sure people will appreciate.
 So this post is dedicated to the small differences.
-Read the rest of this entry »
+Continue reading Small improvements that I like about Blackbaud Enterprise CRM

 Integrating Raiser’s Edge with non-Blackbaud Products